Kong/docs.konghq.com/CONTRIBUTING.md

 ### Contributing images, videos, etc

-Binary files like images and videos should not be included in your pull request, with the exception of custom icons for the Kong Catalog - any request including them will be rejected.
+Binary files like images and videos should not be included in your pull request, with the exception of custom icons for the Kong Hub - any request including them will be rejected.

 Instead, please: